amal2nes/student-list/README.md

 ### update-7 Eliminate Control Flow Variables

-See the variable `done`?
-It is called a control-flow variable because it is trying to control flow of our code.
+A control-flow variable is an extraneous variable that is used to influence the flow of code.
+Typically our code branches based on conditions or state.
+What we're talking about here is unnecessary use of variables as part of this control.
 Whenever you see a variable like this, be suspicious.
-It is likely that we can re-structure to flow to make it go away.
-For example, in this example we introduce a `break` to exit the for loop when we have found what we're looking for.
+It is likely that we can re-structure the flow of logic in our code  to make these type of variables go away.
+For example, in this example we introduce a break to exit a for loop when we have found what we're looking for.
 You will notice that during this re-write we also discovered a bug in our code because of missing brackets around the `if` check.

 ### update-8 Simplification (of count operation)